FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/tagging.md

 ### Expressions

 You can also use [expressions](http://symfony.com/doc/current/components/expression_language/index.html) in tags.
-Expressions have a dependency on the Symfony’s ExpressionLanguage component, so make sure to include that in your project:
+Expressions have a dependency on Symfony’s ExpressionLanguage component, so make sure to include that in your project:

 ```bash